-Honda says Florida crash death could be linked to Takata inflator
+Honda says Florida crash death may be linked to Takata air bag inflator

 "This is more evidence that the recall is failing and not enough is being done to find the affected vehicles and fix them," U.S. Senator Bill Nelson of Florida said in a statement.

-The 2002 Accord was among a group of more than 300,000 unrepaired recalled Honda vehicles equipped with inflators with a substantial risk of rupturing.
+Honda said it has adequate replacement parts and urged owners "to seek repair as soon as possible," adding that older vehicles, especially 2001-2003 Honda vehicles, pose the greatest safety risk.

-Last year, the U.S. National Highway Traffic Safety Administration urged owners to stop driving the "unsafe" cars until they were fixed.
-The agency said 2001-2003 model Honda and Acura vehicles had as much as a 50 percent chance of a dangerous air bag inflator rupture in a crash.
+Last year, NHTSA urged owners to stop driving about 300,000 2001-2003 Honda vehicles until they were fixed.
+NHTSA said some 2001-2003 vehicles had as much as a 50 percent chance of a dangerous air bag inflator rupture in a crash.

-Of the deaths linked to Takata inflators, 17 have involved Honda vehicles since May 2009, including five in Malaysia using a different type Takata inflator.
+Of the deaths linked to Takata inflators, 17 involved Honda vehicles since May 2009, including five in Malaysia using a different type Takata inflator.
 One death occurred in a Ford Motor Co vehicle in South Carolina in December 2015.

-Scott Caudill, chief operating officer of TK Holdings, Takata's U.S. unit, said in a court affidavit last month that Takata had recalled, or expected to recall, by 2019 about 125 million vehicles worldwide, including more than 60 million in the United States.
+Scott Caudill, chief operating officer of TK Holdings, Takata's U.S. unit, has said Takata recalled, or expected to recall, about 125 million vehicles worldwide by 2019, including more than 60 million in the United States.

-Reporting by David Shepardson; Editing by Leslie Adler and Richard Chang
+Reporting by David Shepardson; Editing by Richard Chang and Dan Grebler